 Granted, this is my Norwegian Airlines review, and some will disagree.
 All in all, these planes are more beautiful than many I’ve traveled on recently.
 Much nicer than the ones we traveled to Dubai on with Emirates.
 Sure, you must buy your drinks, but that’s a minor detail for me.

 Reason 5 to Use Norwegian Air – Reliability

-Now I’ve shared my Norwegian Airlines review, will you use Norwegian Air for Travel to Europe?
+Now I’ve shared my Norwegian Airlines review.
+Will you use Norwegian Air for Traveling to Europe?